nuxt-modules/tailwindcss/docs/content/en/setup.md

 Nuxt 2.14 is still using PostCSS 7, we have a [pull request](https://github.com/nuxt/nuxt.js/pull/8346) opened to upgrade the dependencies.
 Once merged on `v2.15`, we will release a major version of this module to include TailwindCSS 2, see [PR#203](https://github.com/nuxt-community/tailwindcss-module/pull/203).

-In the meantime, you can upgrade Tailwind by using the [compatibily build](https://tailwindcss.com/docs/installation#post-css-7-compatibility-build):
+In the meantime, you can upgrade Tailwind by using the [compatibility build](https://tailwindcss.com/docs/installation#post-css-7-compatibility-build):

 <code-group>
   <code-block label="Yarn" active>